Steinway Street station: Exits

 There are two separate mezzanines, one at each end of the station, and crossover is allowed on both of them.
-The side on Steinway Street near Broadway has two street stairs and has a token booth, and used to be the full-time side to the station.
-This side has two small staircases to the southbound side and a single platform-wide staircase on the northbound side.
-The part-time side at 34th Avenue and Steinway Street currently has no booth (it had been completely dismantled for asbestos abatement), and is HEET turnstile access at all times.
+The side on Steinway Street near Broadway has two street stairs and has a token booth; this used to be the only full-time fare control area.
+This mezzanine has two small staircases to the southbound side and a single platform-wide staircase on the northbound side.
+The former part-time fare control area at 34th Avenue and Steinway Street—since converted to a secondary full-time fare control area—currently has no booth (it had been completely dismantled for asbestos abatement), and is HEET turnstile access at all times.
 This side has two stairs to the street to the northeast and southwest corners, and one to each platform.

 In 2003, the hours for this token booth were 6:10 a.m. to 1:45 p.m.
 Mondays through Saturdays.
 The entrances on this side, at the time, were only open 6:10 a.m. to 11:30 a.m.
 Mondays through Fridays, 6:10 a.m. to 12:00 a.m.
 Saturdays, and 4:20 a.m. to 12:00 a.m.
 Sundays.
 In 2009, the MTA proposed closing the part-time booth, which was then open 6:10 a.m. to 1:30 p.m.
 Mondays through Saturdays.
 Access to this entrance has been added through HEET access between 2003 and 2009.